GÉANT Testbed Service (GTS) closedown as of 1st September 2021

 GTS leveraged the core GÉANT network and developed systems to allow users to specify, configure and implement their testbeds through easy-to-use graphical interfaces – improving flexibility and allowing rapid prototyping of different configurations.

-To read the archived information on GTS click here.
+archived information on GTS click here.